Medical Terms Glossary

 Heart defect Is a problem with a structure of the heart.
 A congenital heart defect is a heart defect present from birth.

-Heart murmur Where a person's heartbeat has an extra or unusual sound caused by blood flow disruption throgh the heart.
+Heart murmur Where a person's heartbeat has an extra or unusual sound caused by the disruption of the blood flow as it travels through the heart.

 Hepatitis Refers to inflammation of the liver and can be caused by a number of things including but not limited to viruses (viral hepatitis) and toxins.
 There are 5 types of viral hepatitis known as hepatitis A, B, C, D & E.

-Hernia Is where an internal part of the body pushes through a weak part of the muscle or surrounding wall of tissue.
+Hernia Where an internal part of the body pushes through a weak part of the muscle or surrounding wall of tissue that holds it in place.

-High Blood Pressure Hypertension Common condition in which the force of the blood against your artery walls is high.
-Blood pressure refers to the amount of pressure on the walls of your arteries.
+High Blood Pressure Hypertension High blood pressure is a common condition in which the force of the blood against your artery walls is high.
+This can cause damage to your arteries and other health problems over time.

 Huntington's Disease Huntington's Chorea It is an inherited (genetic) condition that affects the brain and nervous system that causes a person’s functional abilities to worsen over time.